craigloewen-msft/WSLTipsAndTricks/README.md

 ## Dependencies

 To build this locally you will need to [install Jekyll](https://jekyllrb.com/docs/installation/).
-From there, clone the project and run `bundle exec jekyll -w` to run it.
+From there, clone the project, run `bundle install` to install dependencies and run `bundle exec jekyll -w` to run it.

 # Acknowledgements